stephenbrutch/Thesis-codes-and-documentation/README.md

 3 - For the data I used so that u can import it into the code and run the code ---still working on how to upload the data since large file size---

 Final Thoughts: The code should be well explained enough with comments and the code along with thesis section 5 should serve enough of a pseudo readme

+## 5 - PINN Model 4

+1 - For the commented/clean Code -------

+2 - For explanataion go to thesis document and it should be Chapter 6

+3 - For the data I used so that u can import it into the code and run the code ---still working on how to upload the data since large file size---

+Final Thoughts: The code should be well explained enough with comments and the code along with thesis section 6 should serve enough of a pseudo readme